gburtini/Probability-Distributions-for-PHP/README.md

 =================================
 [![Build Status](https://travis-ci.org/gburtini/Probability-Distributions-for-PHP.svg)](https://travis-ci.org/gburtini/Probability-Distributions-for-PHP.svg)

-A fully PHP implementation of a number of tools for working with statistical distributions in PHP.
-Currently compatible with PHP 5.2+ (at least -- possibly as little as PHP 5.0, but currently untested).
+A userland PHP implementation of a number of tools for working with statistical distributions in PHP.

+**Compatibility**: PHP 5.3 and above.
+Tested on `5.3` through `7.1` as well as `nightly`.
+We do *not* currently support `hhvm`.

 Installation
 ------------
 This package is available in Packagist/Composer as ``gburtini/distributions``.
 For noncomposer uses, clone the repository and require files directly.
-For pre-PHP 5.3 uses, require the pseudonamespaced implementation classes in the ugly/ subdirectory and prefix all class names with GBPDP\_.
+For pre-PHP 5.3 uses, require the pseudonamespaced implementation classes in the `ugly/` subdirectory and prefix all class names with `GBPDP_`.

 Supported Distributions